 Italian Divertor Tokamak Test Facility [Special Technical Session]

-This special technical session is connected with Track 4.5.
+This special technical session is connected with

 Theme Chairs